carbon-design-system/carbon/docs/guides/endgame.md

 ```

 In the `App` component return, add the `Button` and then run `yarn start` and
-verify that the `Button` is there and looks correct.
+verify that the `Button` looks correct and no erros are logged to the console.

 </details>